Shivamptl23/Bash-Scripts/README.md

-#Script name : checkandinstall.sh
+Script name : checkandinstall.sh.
----
-#Description : Use this script to check if any package is installed or not, if package is not installed then it will install it
+Description : Use this script to check if any package is installed or not, if package is not installed then it will install it